DeniseWorthen/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

   stream_data_files01:       DATM_INPUT/cfsr.201110.nc
   stream_data_variables01:  "slmsksfc Sa_mask" "DSWRF Faxa_swdn" "DLWRF Faxa_lwdn" "vbdsf_ave Faxa_swvdr" "vddsf_ave Faxa_swvdf" "nbdsf_ave Faxa_swndr" "nddsf_ave Faxa_swndf" "u10m Sa_u10m" "v10m Sa_v10m" "hgt_hyblev1 Sa_z" "psurf Sa_pslv" "tmp_hyblev1 Sa_tbot" "spfh_hyblev1 Sa_shum" "ugrd_hyblev1 Sa_u" "vgrd_hyblev1 Sa_v" "q2m Sa_q2m" "t2m Sa_t2m" "pres_hyblev1 Sa_pbot" "precp Faxa_rain" "fprecp Faxa_snow"
   ::

-where the suffix 01 refers to the first data stream and taxmode01 is time axis mode mapalgo01 is spatial interpolation algorithms tInterpAlgo01 is time interpolation algorithm option readMode01 is set to single at the moment (only a single forcing file is read in) dtlimit01 specifies delta time ratio limits placed on the time interpolation (The default value is 1.0.
-For monthly data, the ratio is 31/28) stream_offset01 specifies the shift of the time axis yearFirst01 is the first year of the stream data yearFirst01 is the last year of the stream data yearAlign01 is the simulation year corresponding to yearFirst01 stream_vectors01 is the paired vector field names stream_mesh_file01 is the stream mesh file name stream_lev_dimname01 is null (only one ungrided dimension is used for the data stream) stream_data_files01 specifies input forcing file names stream_data_variables01 specifies a paired list with the name of the variable used in the file on the left and the name of the Fortran variable on the right)

 .. -------------------------------------------------------------------